harterSe/text-security/README.md

+# Changes compared to original text-security project

+This is a fork of https://github.com/noppa/text-security

+The essential changes are:

+- supports the whole Basic Multilingual Plane by specifiing multiple fonts with different unicode ranges (https://en.wikipedia.org/wiki/UTF-8) The link explains the different unicode ranges
+- browser will only load needed unicode range
+- typescript ( ts-node )
+- possibility to crate fonts for multipe unicode ranges (see build section)

 # text-security

 Cross-browser alternative to `-webkit-text-security`

 This is a simple set of fonts that only consists of 3 different characters.